-Producers participating in the CDMP were updated on project activities on their holdings during the spring of 2021, throughout the growing season, and a post-season interview program was implemented to gather information on observations and perceptions with regards to the 2021 growing season and wildlife-related crop damage in the 2021 crop.
+Producers participating in the CDMP were updated on project activities on their holdings during the spring of 2022, throughout the growing season, and a post-season interview program was implemented to gather information on observations and perceptions with regards to the 2022 growing season and wildlife-related crop damage in the 2022 crop.

-Blackbird's team prepared a pre-recorded CDMP annual update presentation summarizing program activities during the 2021 growing season, assessment outcomes, challenges, and learnings during the spring of 2022.
+Blackbird's team prepared a pre-recorded CDMP annual update presentation summarizing program activities during the 2022 growing season, assessment outcomes, challenges, and learnings during the spring of 2023.
 BC Hydro invited representatives from regional producer associations and provincial government representatives, specifically:

-- River Forage Association of BC,
+- Peace River Forage Association of BC,

-- BC Grain Producers Association.
+- BC Grain Producers Association,

-- Peace River Cattlemen's Association,
+- Peace River Regional Cattlemen's Association,

+- BC Breeder and Feeder Association,

-- Peace River Forage Seed Association, and
+- Peace Region Forage Seed Association, and

 - BC Ministry of Agriculture and Food.

-This group was asked to review the virtual presentation and submit questions or comments, which will be responded to jointly by Blackbird and BC Hydro by the end of June 2022.
+These groups were asked to review the virtual presentation and submit questions or comments, which will be responded to jointly by Blackbird and BC Hydro by the end of June 2023.